 - You can also skip onion and tomato in the recipe and temper the dal with just some cumin seeds, garlic, and green chilies.
 It tastes amazing that way too.

-- The number of whistles required to cook lentils may vary depending upon a lot of factors like the quality of lentils, the capacity of the pressure cooker, even the altitude of the place where you are cooking it.
-With practice, you will get the idea of the exact number of whistles required to cook lentils.
-It's better to start cooking masoor dal with three whistles on medium flame, if it's not cooked properly increase the number of whistles.
+- The number of whistles required to cook lentils may vary depending upon a lot of factors like the quality of lentils, the capacity of the pressure cooker, and even the altitude of the place where you are cooking it.
+With practice, you will get an idea of the exact number of whistles required to cook lentils.
+It's better to start cooking masoor dal with three whistles on medium heat, if it's not cooked properly increase the number of whistles.

 - You can also add chopped spinach or fenugreek leaves to masoor dal to make it even tastier and healthier.